-From the oldest recorded Town of Colchester we bring you the oldest recorded Rose Growers in the United Kingdom.
+From the oldest recorded Town of Colchester we bring you the oldest recorded Rose Growers in the UK.

-Established in 1765 we have over 245 years of experience
+Established in 1765 we have over 250 years of experience.

 We offer expert advice from our vast knowledge.
 We can help with planning a rose garden to simply helping you select the correct rose for a particular spot.
 Guidance on preparation and aftercare.
 In fact all you need to know.

-You can visit our rose field according to season.
-Buy direct from our office/sales area or by Mail Order.
+You can buy direct from our office/sales area or by Mail Order.

 The Company remains in the family, but the name of the Partners are Martin, Roger and Angela Pawsey.
 Being the children of Clifford and Diana (nee Cant) Pawsey.
 We all play our part in the everyday running of the business ably assisted by a small dedicated staff.
 All of us are happy to give expert advice and guidance in the selection of roses, preparation and aftercare.